makerspace-darmstadt/keycloak-vikunja-mapper/README.md

 - Switch to the **Roles** tab and create client roles for each Team you want to manage.
 The role name will be used as Team name in Vikunja.
 You can now assign users or user groups to these roles.
 - Switch to **Client Scopes**, click **Add client scope** and add the previously configured client scope.

 You can test the configuration by using the **Evaluate** tab, add the `vikunja_scope` parameter and select a user with at least one client role assignment.
-You should now see the required claim in the access token preview shown below.
+You should now see the required claim in the id token preview shown below.

 # Local development